112AG/Revise/README.md

 # Revise
-This is a Revise for GitHut Platform.Hi!
+This is a Revise of GitHub Platform.Hi!

 # Practice
 Learn to attch from git to Local System.